Joust (video game): Release

 Williams first released Joust into arcades in September 1982.
 The company filed the stylized logo with the United States Patent and Trademark Office on September 27, 1982.
+The same day, it registered Jousts program, visuals, and cabinet artwork with the United States Copyright Office.

 Given the peculiar control scheme, Williams was concerned that the game would be unsuccessful, and arcades were hesitant to purchase the game.
 Williams eventually shipped 26,000 units.
 A cocktail table version was later released, engineered by Leo Ludzia.
 It is unique among cocktail games with its side-by-side seating rather than opposing sides, which allowed Williams to reuse the same ROM chip from the upright cabinets.
 With substantially fewer units manufactured (between 250-500 units) than the upright arcade machine, the cocktail version is a rare collector's item.